 - reading stored file from disk to the program and display data in to the table.
 Data in files are stored on disk in a special binary format, which is not compatible with standard formats.
-In case, value in table is not available or is not correct, error message is displayed more information see in Appendix No. 7 - reading data from data logger user can select name of file, where data will be stored and after if data logger will be erased after
+In case, value in table is not available or is not correct, error message is displayed - more information see in Appendix No. 8 - reading data from data logger After this selection window for selection of data logger is displayed (if there are more than one), user can select name of file, where data will be stored and after if data logger will be erased after data transfer - configuration of the printer - configuration of program Options only in optional version of program - configuration of language localization - logout of user only in optional version of program